ericstrs/tx/README.md

 * [] Generate buy, sell, transfer, and exchange CSV files with a header.
 * [] View transactions.
 * [] Encryption for transaction log file.
+* [] Add fee asset to transfers.
+When you encounter a transfer create a sell of that fee asset (only if not USD), which acts of the fee.
+Therefore, you can set the fees of the transfer and sell transactions to 0.
+  * [] In the short term, at least separate the fee when it is not of the same asset that is being transferred.
+* [] Add "reward" support.
+* [] Add a summary after entry file has been created.

 Simple portfolio metrics file that is suitable for R.